quintanar401/connect-kdb-q/README.md

 * maxResults - if you close the query view all text will be lost but when you reopen it maxResults last queries will be added to the view.
 * maxFullResults - raw query data gets deleted to free memory for all maxResults except the last maxFullResults.
 * showWidth and showHeight - similar to \\c command in Q console.
+* resultFmt - customize how the results are printed into Query Results window.
+It is 'INFO RES QUERY' by default and these tags can be rearraged or dropped.

 Text in the query view is divided into two parts by '=== cut line ===' line.
 New query results get printed after this line.
 The space above can be used for ad-hoc queries.
 Thus the query view can be used as a Q console inside the editor.